 If you haven’t heard of Square Foot Gardening, it’s a gardening technique introduced by Mel Bartholomew in his 1975 book Square Foot Gardening and has been expanded since then into an empire of books, videos, TV shows, and websites.

-Square Foot Gardening annoys me.
+Square Foot Gardening is overhyped.
 The whole endeavor is self-absorbed, self-aggrandizing, and obsessed with spreading its own brand.
-In spite of this, I’ve read the book a couple of times and my garden is very influenced by it.
-So I guess I kind of love it and hate it.
-I’ll explain.
+In spite of this, I’ve read the book a couple of times and my own backyard garden is very influenced by it.
+As I’ll explain, I’ve grown to both love and hate it.

 The Basics of Square Foot Gardening

-The current flagship book in the Square Foot Gardening fleet is The All New Square Foot Gardening, 2nd Edition.
-Most gardening books offer a wide set of ideas about how to set up a garden and grow individual plants that the reader is free to adopt or reject based on individual circumstances.
-But instead of casually suggesting different options, The All New Square Foot Gardening demands you follow its instructions exactly and insists that if you don’t, you won’t get satisfactory results.
-In that sense, it reads more like a stuffy recipe book than a gardening book.
+The current flagship book in the Square Foot Gardening fleet is The All New Square Foot Gardening, 2nd Edition (non-affiliate link).
+The book differs greatly from most gardening books, which offer a wide set of ideas about how to set up a garden and grow individual plants that the reader is free to adopt or reject based on individual circumstances.
+Instead of casually suggesting different options, The All New Square Foot Gardening demands you follow its instructions exactly and insists that if you don’t, you won’t get satisfactory results.
+In that sense, it reads more like a strict recipe book than a standard gardening book.

 To summarize the whole book, Square Foot Gardening basically involves the following techniques: